AQA A-Level Media Studies: A Deep Dive into the World of Media

 Component 2: Creating Media (Coursework - 40%)

 This component involves the creation of a media product and a supporting portfolio.
-The product could be a short film, a website, a magazine spread, or any other appropriate media form.
+Even so, the product could be a short film, a website, a magazine spread, or any other appropriate media form.
 The portfolio demonstrates the planning, development, and production processes involved in creating the media product.
 Careful planning and attention to detail are vital for a high-achieving coursework submission.
 The portfolio serves as evidence of your media production skills and understanding of media language.

 Component 3: Investigating Media (Exam - 20%)

 This component assesses your research and analytical skills.
+This often involves understanding research methodologies and applying them to a specific media context.
 It involves answering questions based on a provided source material, demonstrating your ability to analyze, interpret, and critically evaluate media texts.
-This often involves understanding research methodologies and applying them to a specific media context.
 Developing strong research skills will be invaluable here.

 Key Concepts and Theories to Master